Tornadoes of 2022: September 18–19 (Ukraine and Russia)

 On September 18, severe supercell thunderstorms produced a small outbreak of strong tornadoes in Ukraine and Russia, resulting in significant damage and multiple fatalities.
 The first and strongest tornado of the event produced F3 damage as it tore through Buryn', Ukraine.
 Numerous houses and apartment buildings in town sustained major structural damage, some of which sustained total loss of their roofs and exterior walls.
 Many trees in Buryn' were snapped and denuded, cars were tossed, and metal railroad pylons were blown over.
 One person was killed in Buryn', and eight others were injured.
 An F2 tornado unroofed homes in and around the small village of Zinovo, Ukraine, snapped numerous large trees, and damaged power line pylons.
 An F1 tornado struck Shurovo, Ukraine and another F1 tornado impacted Ol'govka, Russia.
-Both tornadoes caused severe damage to poorly-built homes and downed many trees and power lines.
+Both tornadoes caused severe damage to poorly built homes and downed many trees and power lines.
 Another tornado damaged or destroyed roughly 200 structures in the L'gov area, and was rated F2.
-Later that evening, an F1 tornado struck Kursk, tearing roofs off of dormitory buildings at a local collage, scattering debris, and downing trees.
+Later that evening, an F1 tornado struck Kursk, tearing roofs off of dormitory buildings at a local college, scattering debris, and downing trees.
 A student inside one dormitory was killed by flying debris, and another fatality occurred as a result of a falling tree.
 On September 19, an F2 tornado moved through a forest near Svecha, flattening a large swath of trees.
 At least eight tornadoes and three fatalities occurred as a result of this outbreak, though additional tornadoes are suspected to have occurred, but were never confirmed.

-September 27–30
+September 27–30 (Hurricane Ian)

 Several tornadoes spawned by Hurricane Ian caused damage across Florida in late September.
 A high-end EF2 tornado impacted Florida Atlantic University in Boca Raton, where buildings had siding damage.
 The most intense damage occurred farther along the path in Kings Point, where apartment buildings had their roofs torn off, homes sustained roof damage and shattered windows, palm trees were snapped, and cars were flipped and severely damaged.
 Two people were injured in Kings Point when the tornado collapsed a roof.
 In Pembroke Pines, an EF1 tornado hit North Perry Airport, causing significant damage to airplanes and hangars.
 Another EF1 tornado caused damage to roofs and downed tree branches at a golf course in the Wellington area.
-An EF0 tornado inflicted minor roof and siding damage to homes in Holden Beach, North Carolina as well.
+An EF0 tornado inflicted minor roof and siding damage to homes in Holden Beach, North Carolina, as well.
 A total of 16 tornadoes were confirmed.

 October

-There were 29 tornadoes confirmed in the United States in the month of October.